rocketbot-cl/Oracle_DB/docs/Manual_Oracle.md

 ## How to use this module
 In order to use this module, you need to have a Oracle's database, and the information of the DSN (hostname, port, SID or service name) if you use one.
+The 'bin.zip' file must also be unzipped inside the Oracle folder.

 ## Description of the commands